OpenLEADR/openleadr-python/docs/server.rst

                                 target=[Target(resource_id='Device001')],
                                 callback=event_callback)

-If you want to add a "raw" event directly, you can use this example as a guid:
+If you want to add a "raw" event directly, you can use this example as a guide:

 .. code-block:: python3